What a Girl Wants (Christina Aguilera song): Music video

+Production

 Diane Martel, who had also directed the music video for her previous single "Genie in a Bottle", directed the music video for "What a Girl Wants", with Tina Landon providing choreography.
+It was filmed in July 18-20 1999 Downtown Los Angeles, at the same location Paula Abdul's video "Cold Hearted" was filmed at in 1989.
 Notably, the lighting in the video was more "defined" than the previous single's allowing a "clearer view" of Aguilera.
 The video's narrative, featuring protagonists Aguilera and model Paul Forgues, unwinds as a performance given by Aguilera to thank her lover.

 An opening shot shows a group of young men cycling and DJing.
 Aguilera's troupe enters, moves the young men towards the far-end of the room, and, after asking Forgues and the other men to cover their eyes, breaks into a tightly choreographed dance as Aguilera introduces the song's hook.
 Solo shots of Aguilera seated atop speakers punctuate the dance sequence.
 As the dance sequence in the first room ends, the camera moves over the ceiling of the venue and cuts to Aguilera dressed in medieval garb lying on a chaise longue whilst women dance around her with fans.
 After the bridge section finishes the video cuts back to the dancers in the first room and the video ends with a bird-eye-view shot of everyone in the room surrounding Aguilera and Forgues who are intimately dancing.

+Actor and model Brandon Routh also appeared in the video as an extra.
 The video made its debut on MTV the week ending on November 14, 1999.
 On December 16, 1999, the music video reached pole position on the music video chart, TRL.
 It received heavy rotation on VH1 and was the most played video on MTV for six straight weeks.